hpe-storage/scod/docs/learn/persistent_storage/index.md

 Wait a few minutes as the deployment finishes.

-Verify that everything is up and running correctly with the listing out the pods.
+Verify that everything is up and running correctly with the listing out the `Pods`.

 ```markdown
 kubectl get pods --all-namespaces -l 'app in (nimble-csp, primera3par-csp, hpe-csi-node, hpe-csi-controller)'